amalgam8/a8ctl/README.rst

     pip install a8ctl

-For usage information, execute the following command:
+For usage information, run the following command:

 .. code:: bash